LucidIndian/bd-site/README.md

 ## Blue Drumlin

-Welcome to Blue Drumlin, a software company building with Ruby on Rails.
+Welcome to Blue Drumlin, a cool software company building with Ruby on Rails.

 This repo stores the code for Blue Drumlin's site & blog by Jekyll and hosted on Github Pages.